 Damages and conditions at the exterior are shown on the attached Elevation survey sheet.
+Brick mortar lines were straight and expansion joints unmoved, these are desirable conditions.
 No damage indicative of foundation movement was observed.
-The exterior front façade is clad with stucco; the remaining exterior is Hardie plank.
-These materials do not show damage from foundation movement readily.

-Inspection of the exterior found trees within influence of the foundation.
+Inspection of the exterior found trees within possible influence of the foundation.

-Inspection of the exterior found adequate drainage and landscape conditions at the perimeter of the foundation.
+Inspection of the exterior found deficient drainage and landscape conditions at the perimeter of the foundation, as shown on the attached Elevation survey sheet.

 Damages and conditions at the interior are shown on the attached Elevation survey sheet.
-Two doors at the $3^{rd}$ story show diagonal wall cracks.
-The door to the master bath binds at the top.
+A few ceiling cracks were observed.

 An elevation survey throughout the house was performed using a Technidea Ziplevel.
-The reference zero was the foyer.
-The elevations have a range of 0.7 inches, highest at the 1st floor bedroom, lowest at the entrance.
-The foundation generally is flat and level with a slight slope downward towards the front and left.
+The reference zero was the middle interior area.
+The elevations have a range of 1.6 inches, highest at the left exterior wall, lowest at the front right corner of the house.
+The foundation generally is flat and level in the left third, and drops to the exterior in the right two-thirds.